paulirom/CodeClub/content/post/TvS1.md

 ![Figure 1: Basics of the tidyverse and its core packages](https://github.com/paulirom/CodeClub/blob/main/content/post/Tidyverse%20Session%20I%20files/fig1.png?raw=true)

+* Figure 1: Basics of the tidyverse and its core packages *

 When installing the tidyverse, all 20+ packages of the tidyverse will automatically get installed as well.
 Therefore, packages like “magrittr” can be called directly without the need to separately install them.